| Safe Haskell | None |

 key authentiticaion.

-is invoked to run sh
+ssh is invoked to run sh that calls nohup to run the supplied command

 in background.